 Grass – Pre-treat, soak, and wash as normal.

-Tomato products – Dab with watered down liquid dish detergent.
-Repeat 3-4 times until stain is removed and wash as normal.
+Tomato products – Dab with watered-down liquid dish detergent.
+Repeat 3-4 times until the stain is removed and wash as normal.

 Breastfed baby poop – Yep that made the list.
 Any cloth diaper breastfeeding mom knows why.
 The trick is to lay your wet fabrics out in the sun.
 Once dry is still stained repeat.
 The sun will get breastfed baby poop stains out of anything.